Last updated:

 Marketing

-We use the information that we collect to communicate with you about relevant products, services, and offerings.
-We also use this information to personalize your experience with our content and advertisements, and to develop internal marketing and business intelligence.
 To set or update your marketing communications preferences, please visit the Commerce Decisions Preference Centre.
-You may also select the Unsubscribe option that appears at the bottom of each marketing email.
+You may also select the Unsubscribe option that appears at the bottom of our marketing emails.

 Contractual Relationships